 Department and Faculty

-The Division of Gastroenterology and Hepatology includes three hepatologists, and nine other gastroenterologists with a broad range of expertise.
-Faculty for the fellowship in Transplant Hepatology also includes a liver transplant surgeon, radiologists, and pathologists.
+The Division of Gastroenterology and Hepatology at Mayo Clinic's campus in Jacksonville, Florida, includes eight hepatologists and 18 other gastroenterologists with a broad range of expertise.
+Faculty members for the Transplant Hepatology Fellowship also include a liver transplant surgeon, radiologists and pathologists.

-We have a three-year Gastroenterology Fellowship, with one fellow per year.
-We see outpatients with GI and liver disease from around the world and across the U.S., as well as from the large local population.
-This creates a mix of unusual referral cases, and "bread and butter" hepatology that is optimal for education.
-We perform more than 12,000 outpatient procedures each year, including advanced procedures like endoscopic US, laser and photodynamic therapy, esophageal stents, PEG, ERCP, and enteroscopy.
-Our radiology department includes skilled interventional radiologists who are expert in TIPS placement, percutaneous cholangiograms, and interventions to relieve biliary obstruction.
+The division sees outpatients with liver disease from around the world and across the U.S., as well as from the large local population.
+This creates a mix of unusual referral cases and "bread and butter" hepatology that is optimal for education.
+We perform more than 150 liver transplantations each year.
+To date, almost 3,000 liver transplantations have been performed at the Florida campus.
+Our Department of Radiology includes skilled interventional radiologists who are experts in TIPS placement, percutaneous cholangiograms and interventions to relieve biliary obstruction.

-Mayo Clinic in Jacksonville, a comprehensive impatient and outpatient medical facility, is located on 240 acres near the Intracoastal Waterway in eastern Jacksonville.
-It includes a 214-bed hospital, a full-service laboratory, an on-site pharmacy, an ambulatory surgical center and a radiation-oncology center.
-More than 270 full-time staff physicians represent virtually all clinical specialties.
-It is a major regional and international referral center, with more than 55,000 new patient registrations each year.
+Mayo Clinic's campus in Florida is a comprehensive inpatient and outpatient medical facility located on 240 acres near the Intracoastal Waterway in eastern Jacksonville.
+It includes a 304-bed hospital, a full-service laboratory, an on-site pharmacy, an ambulatory surgical center and a radiation oncology center.
+More than 300 full-time staff physicians represent virtually all clinical specialties.
+It is a major regional and international referral center.

-During your Fellowship, you will have access to these resources and support services:
+During your fellowship, you have access to these resources and support services:

 - Teaching files in radiology and pathology

-- Large collection of gastroenterology, hepatology, and nutrition texts in the Division Library
+- Large collection of gastroenterology, hepatology and nutrition texts in the division's library

 - Teaching slide sets for liver biopsy interpretation